sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

 ..
 NOTE::

-    Mac OS X allows changing directories without using exact capitalization.
+    macOS allows changing directories without using exact capitalization.
-    Beware of this convenience when compiling for OS X. Ignoring exact capitalization when changing into :envvar:`SAGE_ROOT` can lead to build errors for dependencies requiring exact capitalization in path names.
+    Beware of this convenience when compiling for macOS.
+Ignoring exact capitalization when changing into :envvar:`SAGE_ROOT` can lead to build errors for dependencies requiring exact capitalization in path names.